hissp.munger module#

 hissp.munger.demunge(s: str) str[source]#

-The inverse of munge.
+The inverse of munge().
 Decodes any Quotez into characters.

-Characters can be encoded in one of three ways: Short names, Unicode names, and ordinals. demunge will decode any of these, even though munge will consistently pick only one of these for any given character. demunge will also leave the remaining text as-is, along with any invalid Quotez.
+Characters can be encoded in one of three ways: Short names, Unicode names, and ordinals. demunge will decode any of these.
+Even though munge() will consistently pick only one of these for any given character, which Unicode characters have names depends on the Python version.

->>> demunge("QzFOO_QzGT_QzHYPHENhMINUS_Qz62_bar")
+>>> demunge("QzFOO_QzGT_QzHYPHENhMINUS_Qz0X3E_bar")

 'QzFOO_>->bar'